drod109/tribute-page/README.md

 # freeCodeCamp.org - Tribute Page Solution

-This is a solution to the [freeCodeCamp.org](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-tribute-page-project/build-a-tribute-page). freeCodeCamp.org challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [freeCodeCamp.org](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-tribute-page-project/build-a-tribute-page) tribute page challenge. freeCodeCamp.org challenges help you improve your coding skills by building realistic projects.

 ## Table of contents